sanket-pilane/studio/README.md

 ## ✨ What Does It Do?
 (Features)

-- **Find Stations on a Map**: See all nearby charging stations on a live, interactive map.
+- **Live Interactive Map**: See all nearby charging stations on a responsive map.
+The app requests your location to center the map and displays your position with a distinct marker.
-- **Get Smart Recommendations**: Ask our AI assistant to find the best station for you.
-It considers your location, the time, and your car's needs to give you a personalized recommendation.
+- **AI-Powered Recommendations**: Ask our AI assistant to find the best station for you.
+It uses your **live location**, desired time, and vehicle's connector type to give you a personalized recommendation.
-- **See Live Availability**: Check how many chargers are free at a station before you go.
+- **Real-Time Station Details**: Custom map markers show live availability at a glance.
+Hover over a station to see its rating, price, and how many chargers are free.
 - **Book Your Spot**: Reserve a charging spot right from the app so it's waiting for you when you arrive.
-- **Manage Your Profile**: Create an account, save your vehicle details, and see a history of all your past bookings.
+- **Manage Your Profile**: Create an account, save your vehicle details, and see a history of all your past and upcoming bookings.
-- **Admin Tools**: A special dashboard for station owners to add and manage their charging locations.
+- **Admin Dashboard**: A special dashboard for station owners to add, edit, and manage their charging locations in real-time.
+- **Modern Dark UI**: A sleek, modern user interface with a dark theme and an "electric blue" accent for a great user experience.

 ---